 She has particular expertise in advising clients on the conduct of high profile board-led, independent investigations, particularly in relation to culture and conduct.

 Hannah's team regularly leads discussions with regulators on behalf of the financial services industry in relation to regulatory reform initiatives.
 This includes working closely with leading industry bodies, including ASIFMA and AIMA.

-Hannah is a co-chair of the firm's Global Banks Sector Group, sits on the Advisory Committee of Women in Finance Asia and regularly speaks on industry panels.
+Hannah is a co-chair of the firm's Global Banks Sector Group, is a member of Women in Finance Asia and regularly speaks on industry panels.

 Hannah's experience includes advising:

 - a large Korean financial institution in relation to issues arising from an investment into a Hong Kong-managed hedge fund

 - a Hong Kong listed company and its subsidiary on an independent investigation into alleged misconduct relating to certain investments

 - a Japanese securities firm on its defence in the context of regulatory enforcement proceedings brought by the Hong Kong Securities & Futures Commission (SFC)

 - a Hong Kong listed company and its directors in connection with an investigation by the SFC relating to certain post-IPO transactions

 - several global investment banks on anti-money laundering and counter-financing terrorism (AML/CFT) compliance